moneroexamples/onion-monero-blockchain-explorer/README.md

 # Onion Monero Blockchain Explorer

-Monero blockchain explorer websites exist in the clearnet.
+Curent Monero blockchain explorer websites exist in the clearnet.
 Although useful, their limitations are that they use JavaScript, have images ([might be used for coockless tracking](http://lucb1e.com/rp/cookielesscookies/)), track users activates through google analytics, are not open sourced, and are not